Last Updated on January 23, 2023 by Jeremy

 When it comes down to it, a car rental in the Seychelles is almost a must for those truly looking to explore.
 You can do this with local buses, but both have their perks and drawbacks.
 But to us, we'd do it no differently.
 The car is the way to go!

 Looking to rent a car in the Seychelles?
 We went with Maki Rental Car who sources their cars via local suppliers.
 We were paying customers here but worked with them in the past in Mauritius (we're now just fans).
-Otherwise, check out Holiday Autos for more pricing options!
+Otherwise, click here for a quote!

 Looking to book a room in Seychelles?
 Check out these great options!